 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Older adults may be more sensitive to the effects of this drug, especially rash, vomiting, and diarrhea.
+Older adults may be more sensitive to the side effects of this drug, especially rash, vomiting, diarrhea, and QT prolongation (see above).

 During pregnancy, this medication should be used only when clearly needed.
 It may harm an unborn baby if taken in high doses daily during the first 3 months of pregnancy.
 Discuss the risks and benefits with your doctor.